 This mix of Beagle and Lhasa Apso is usually similar in appearance to a Beagle with shorter legs.
 They sometimes take on the longer coat of the Lhasa Apso.
 They are curious, friendly, and loyal dogs that tend to stay smaller than Beagles.
 They usually have an energy level that requires daily play or activity, but not much.

 Beagle mixes can be a lot of fun and tend to be very cute dogs.
 Many of them are not for just anyone, though!
-Carefully choose your dog before bringing it home.
+Carefully choose your dog before bringing them home.
 Oftentimes, shelters and rescues will help you choose a dog that suits your personality and home.
 This will help prevent you from ending up with a dog that is difficult for your level of dog handling.

 Featured Image Credit: Ross Stevenson, Shutterstock